Top 20 Ancient Roman Aqueducts

 Photo by Gio la Gamb from Wikimedia Commons

 The Ponte d’Aël was built as part of the water system for the city of Augusta Praetoria.
-Today known as Aosta, the city was an important outpost in the Roman Empire, securing the foothills of the Alps at the northern edge of the Italian Penninsula.
+Today known as Aosta, the city was an important outpost in the Roman Empire, securing the foothills of the Alps at the northern edge of the Italian Peninsula.
 Today Aosta is known for its well-preserved Roman ruins.
 It’s also the largest city in the Aosta Valley region, one of the smallest Autonomous Regions in all of Italy.

 14. Metz Aqueduct – Metz, Granz Est, France